inducingchaos/altered-raycast-extension/NOTES.md

 Do research:

 - Skim entire raycast docs
+- Best fetch alt if raycast can't do it
 - Research tools for dynamically building API routes, whether tRPC is still worth it
 - Best fuzzy search, check obsidian's implementation
 - Workings of turbo repo